BlackBerry knows all about disruption.

-The decision to quit making phones came after BlackBerry failed to find any takers for its ill-conceived mid-range DTEK50 Android handset.
+The decision to quit making phones came after the company failed to find any takers for its ill-conceived mid-range DTEK50 Android handset.

 BlackBerry launched the DTEK50 in July.
 It was the last roll of the dice for the firm’s phone ambitions.
 And frankly, a very ordinary phone; not much of a swan song for a one-time champion.

 The writing was on the wall a two or three years ago, but the end was clearly in sight by the time of the 2015 launch of the BlackBerry Priv.
-It had the classic BlackBerry hardware keyboard and some of the firm’s security features, but used the Android operating system.
+It had the classic hardware keyboard and some of the firm’s security features but used the Android operating system.